Kabah (Maya site): Northwest Group

 The Northwest group consists of structures 1A1 and 1A2, a hilltop group with several smaller ancillary structures resting on the crest of the ridge at the western edge of the site.
 The group looks over the city to the east and directly faces the principal pyramid temple (Structure 1B2).

 West Group

 The West Group consists of Structures 1A7 and 1A8 as well as the Court of Structures 2A1, consisting of Structures 2A1, 2A2, and 2A3.

 East or Palace Group

-The East Group consists of Structures 2B1-3, Structures 2C1, 4, and 5, and Structures 2C2, 2C3, 2C6, and 2C7.
+The East Group consists of Structures 2B1-3, Structures 2C1, 4, and 5, and Structures 2C2, 2C3, 2C6 (Codz Poop), and 2C7.
 This is the largest and presumably most important group of structures at Kabah.
 These buildings are also the best preserved.
 The primary orientation of the assemblage is toward the west, looking over the central part of the city, and at the Northwest and West Groups on the western ridge with its main approach being from the west.